Chain of Reasoning Introduction

 Well Ordering Principle

 So, what exactly is the Well Ordering Principle?
-The exact principle states, Any non empty subset S, S $\subseteq$ N, has a least element.
+The exact principle states, any non empty subset S $\subseteq$ N, has a least element.
 N are the natural numbers which are the positive integers.
 An example, let’s say we have the set {1,2,3,4} which can be a subset of {1,2,3,4,5,6}.
 Now the subset {1,2,3,4} by Well Ordering Principle has a least element, which we know to be 1.

 Division Algorithm